How To Become More Employable

 Be nice and keep lasting impressions

 It can be quite difficult to be nice to people you consider foul.
 On more than one occasion, you may want to shout and argue, but you should also be considerate about the consequences of your actions.
-Most industries are close-knitted and leaving a foul scent behind could cause you low employability, especially if your industry is small.
+Most industries are close-knit and leaving a foul scent behind could cause you low employability, especially if your industry is small.

 Careers are long and one day you may be offered a job by a previous work colleague or an old friend.
 People make business, and people employ people.
 Don’t burn the bridge, enter and leave respectively.